neudecker-group/jedi/docs/development.rst

    -Update README.md
    +readme: fix broken link to website

-If you find yourself struggling to concisely summarise your changes in the header, consider splitting them up into multiple commits or perhaps even multiple PRs if appropriate.
+If you find yourself struggling to concisely summarize your changes in the header, consider splitting them up into multiple commits or perhaps even multiple PRs if appropriate.

 The body can be used for more sophisticated changes, e.g. to give rationale for the change.
 Like the header, the body should be wrapped to 72 characters as well, but if you paste logs or other pre-formatted output, please do not wrap those lines.